Register Now for the “Revising The Sacred Harp” Symposium

 About Nathan Rees

-Nathan Rees is a member of the Board of Directors of the Sacred Harp Publishing Company and associate editor of the Sacred Harp Publishing Company Newsletter.
-Originally from Utah, he lives in Carrollton, Georgia, where he is assistant professor of art history at the University of West Georgia.
+Nathan Rees is the Treasurer of the Sacred Harp Publishing Company, associate editor of the Sacred Harp Publishing Company Newsletter, and a member of the Revision-Music Committee for The Sacred Harp: 2025 Edition.
+Originally from Utah, he lives in Carrollton, Georgia, where he is associate professor of art history at the University of West Georgia.

 About David Ivey